Puerto Cabello Municipality

-The Puerto Cabello Municipality is one of the 14 municipalities (municipios) that makes up the Venezuelan state of Carabobo.
+The Puerto Cabello Municipality (correct coordinates: 1028 N., 70W) is one of the 14 municipalities (municipios) that makes up the Venezuelan state of Carabobo.
 According to the 2011 census by the National Institute of Statistics of Venezuela, the municipality has a population of 182,493.
 The city of Puerto Cabello is the shire town of the Puerto Cabello Municipality.

 History

 Due to Puerto Cabello's location it was attacked by buccaneers and was a popular market for Dutch smugglers during the colonial era.
-It was the last Spanish royalist stronghold during Venezuela's war for independence, it was captured by José Antonio Páez in 1823.
+It was the last Spanish royalist stronghold during Venezuela's war for independence, it was captured by José Antonio Páez in May 1823.

 Demographics

 The Puerto Cabello Municipality, according to a 2007 population estimate by the National Institute of Statistics of Venezuela, has a population of 194,593 (up from 176,552 in 2000).
 This amounts to 8.7% of the state's population.
 The municipality's population density is 448.37 PD/sqkm.